sissykosm/sissykosm.github.io/_pages/about.md

 News
 ======
 * **2023/10/04:** Our paper with Xu N., Vazirgiannis M., **"TimeGNN: Temporal Dynamic Graph Learning for Time Series Forecasting"** has been accepted at *The 12th International Conference on Complex Networks and their Applications, 2023*, Menton Riviera, France.
-* **2023/08/19:** Our paper entitled ["Neural Ordinary Differential Equations for Modeling epidemic Spreading"](https://openreview.net/forum?id=yrkJGne0vN) has been accepted for publication at *Transactions on Machine Learning (TMLR)* journal, awarded with Featured Certification (equivalent to oral/spotlight).
+* **2023/08/19:** Our paper entitled ["Neural Ordinary Differential Equations for Modeling Epidemic Spreading"](https://openreview.net/forum?id=yrkJGne0vN) has been accepted for publication at *Transactions on Machine Learning (TMLR)* journal, awarded with Featured Certification (equivalent to oral/spotlight).
 * **2022/10:** Happy to serve as a teaching assistant (lab sessions) for the *INF554 - Machine and Deep Learning* class of 2022-2023 - Computer Science M1 programme, at Ecole Polytechnique!